f5devcentral/f5-ps-ansible/docs/f5os/api_walkthrough.md

 ## Step 4.
 Using PATCH

 Next up is the `PATCH` method.
-We will target the "dns" endpoint (`/data/openconfig-system:system/dns`).
+We will target the /dns resource (`/data/openconfig-system:system/dns`).

 With PATCH we only need to specify what configuration should be modified or added.
 We can omit other configuration items (eg. other servers) or sections like `"host-entries"` and `"config": {"search": [..]}`.